tdayris/bigr_epicure_pipeline/README.md

 `conda shell.bash activate bigr_epicure_pipeline`

-Alternatively, if you work at Gustave Roussy, you can use our shared environment:
+Alternatively, if you work at Gustave Roussy, you can skip this step or use our shared environment:

 `conda activate /mnt/beegfs/pipelines/unofficial-snakemake-wrappers/shared_install/bigr_epicure_pipeline/`